 The Accreditation Board for Engineering and Technology (ABET) defines the Program Educational Objectives as accomplishments that are expected of our graduates within a few years after graduation.
 In recognition of the fact that BiomedE graduates may pursue a broad range of careers, the BiomedE Program Objectives are phrased to reflect the preparation provided by the program for these career options.
 The Program Educational Objectives for the Department of BiomedE are that our students are:

-- Prepared for professional practice in entry-level biomedical engineering positions or to pursue graduate study in engineering, medicine, and other professional degree programs through rigorous instruction in the engineering sciences and biology, with a complementary emphasis on laboratory and design experience.
+- Actively engaged in and making contributions to post-graduate opportunities, whether they are entry-level biomedical engineering positions, graduate study in engineering, medicine, or other professional degree programs, using the skills and knowledge gained from rigorous instruction in the engineering sciences and biology, with a complementary emphasis on laboratory and design experience.

 Graduates of the Biomedical Engineering Department at the University of Michigan will have been exposed to or will have gained: